 There haven’t been many updates on Grimes’ situation with the Sixers of late, but there has been movement on the Kuminga front.
 The Warriors reportedly made a new three-year offer to the young forward, but his agent said signing the $8MM QO remains a viable option unless the team’s offers improve.

 The prolonged Kuminga stalemate has prevented the Warriors from completing other roster moves, with unrestricted free agents Al Horford, De’Anthony Melton and Gary Payton II among the veterans expected to sign with Golden State.
-The team also has been linked to Seth Curry and Cody Martin.
+The team has been linked to Seth Curry and Cody Martin as well.

 The Warriors also have the NBA’s two remaining unsigned 2025 draft picks (Alex Toohey and Will Richard) as well as the lone two-way RFA (Taran Armstrong).
 As of now, Golden State technically only has 10 players under contract — five fewer than any other team.